tqvarnst/jdg-labs.old/projects/lab-guides/lab2-guide.md

 # JDG + EAP Lab 2 Guide
-This explains the steps for lab 2, either follow them step-by-step or if you feel adventurous read the overview and try to accomplish goals without the help of the step-by-step guide.
+This explains the steps for lab 2, either follow them step-by-step or if you feel adventurous try to accomplish goals without the help of the step-by-step guide.

 ## Background
 In Lab 1 we implemented a side cache using JDG to speed up reads, but master data store is still the database.
 So far however the data access is only a using the common CRUD (Create, Read, Update and Delete) operations.
 Since JDG is a key/value store these operations are easy to implement.

-However what happens if we get a requirement for querying?
+A competing vendor that has a similar task management solution released a new feature where users can filter their tasks.
+Something our customers has been requesting for a while.
+Our marketing director demands that we ASAP add this feature.
+An external consultant are hired and to implement this feature, but since he wasn't familiar with JDG he implemented the filter solution using JPA query.
+This has once again put more load on the database and performance has degraded.

-Well JDG has very competent possibility to do querying in library mode (remote is still tech preview, but coming soon)
+JDG has very advanced querying capabilities in library mode (remote is still tech preview)

 ## Use-case
-During your vacation a competing vendor released a has a filter search feature that makes it easier to manage allot of tasks.
-Another developer that wasn't familiar with JDG implemented UI for filtering and in the data access layer he implemented the filter method as a JPA query.
-This has once again put more load on the database and to fix this we should migrate to JDG queries instead.

-However because the Task data model is used in the native mobile application and since it will take a while before we can update the mobile application you are nor allowed to change the org.jboss.infinspan.demo.model.Task class.
+You are tasked to rewrite the filter implementation using queries in JDG instead of JPA queries.
+However the Task data model is used in the native mobile application and since it will take a while before we can update the mobile application you are not allowed to change the org.jboss.infinspan.demo.model.Task class.

 ## Objectives
 Your task in Lab 2 re-implement the filtering method, but using JDG Queries.